 As mentioned, our implementation is based on the top trees from Section 2.2.
-When we start the process of finding the super paths, we assume that we already have a top tree over $F^i$ .
-This is achieved by updating $F^i$ to F every time we start initializing $A_i$ .
-Hence, between initializations of $A_i$ , we have to record the changes to F, that is, we maintain the difference between $F^i$ and F. When $A_i$ is initialized, we first delete all edges deleted from F since last initialization, and second we insert all the edges inserted in F. Since F has remained a tree during the updates, so does $F^i$ .
-As a consequence, each change of F cause up to F top tree updates, leading to a cost per change of F of $O((\log n)^2)$ .
+When we start the process of finding the super paths, we assume that we already have a top tree over F^i .
+This is achieved by updating F^i to F every time we start initializing A_i .
+Hence, between initializations of A_i , we have to record the changes to F, that is, we maintain the difference between F^i and F. When A_i is initialized, we first delete all edges deleted from F since last initialization, and second we insert all the edges inserted in F. Since F has remained a tree during the updates, so does F^i .
+As a consequence, each change of F cause up to L top tree updates, leading to a cost per change of F of $O((\log n)^2)$.

-With each tree T, we associate a variable super-rootT which is nil if T does not contain a super vertex, and otherwise contains an arbitrary super vertex from T. Thus, v is connected to a super vertex if and only if super-rootFind(v) $\neq$ nil.
+With each tree T, we associate a variable super-root_T which is nil if T does not contain a super vertex, and otherwise contains an arbitrary super vertex from T. Thus, v is connected to a super vertex if and only if super-root{Find(v)} \neq nil.

-For each cluster C and boundary vertex a of C, we will maintain the variables nearest-super-path ${C,a}$ and nearest-super-path-vertex ${C,a}$ defined as follows: If there is no super path containing an edge from $\pi(C)$ , nearest-super-path ${C,a}$ = nearest-super-path-vertex ${C,a}$ = nil.
+For each cluster C and boundary vertex a of C, we will maintain the variables nearest-super-path{C,a} and nearest-super-path-vertex{C,a} defined as follows: If there is no super path containing an edge from $\pi(C)$, nearest-super-path{C,a} = nearest-super-path-vertex{C,a} = nil.
 Otherwise, let P be the super path containing an edge of $\pi(C)$ nearest to a, and let x be the vertex of P on $\pi(C)$ closest to a.
-Then, nearest-super-path ${C,a} = P$ and nearest-super-path-vertex ${C,a} = x$ .
+Then, nearest-super-path{C,a} = P and nearest-super-path-vertex{C,a} = x.

 Suppose the above variables are properly maintained for the root clusters.
 Assuming this, we can implement the routine for adding a new point $v \in S$ as follows: First, we mark v as a super vertex.
-Next, we set $r := \operatorname{super-root}{\operatorname{Find}(v)}$ .
-If $r = \operatorname{nil}$ , v is not connected to any other current super vertices, so we complete by setting super-root\{\operatorname{Find}(v)} := v.
+Next, we set $r := \text{super-root}{Find(v)}$.
+If r = nil, v is not connected to any other current super vertices, so we complete by setting super-root{Find(v)} := v.
 Otherwise, we want to find the super path vertex x closest to v.
-This is done by setting $C := \operatorname{Expose}(v, r)$ and $P = \operatorname{nearest-super-path}{C,v}$ .
-If $P = \operatorname{nil}$ , x = r by Lemma 14.
-Otherwise, we set $x = \operatorname{nearest-super-path-vertex}{C,v}$ .
+This is done by setting C := Expose(v, r) and $P = \text{nearest-super-path}{C,v}$.
+If P = nil, x = r by Lemma 14.
+Otherwise, we set $x = \text{nearest-super-path-vertex}{C,v}$.
 Having identified x, we mark x as a new super vertex.
 Assume we are in the complicated case where x was not already a super vertex.
-We still need to replace P with the three super paths $v \cdots x$ , $a \cdots x$ , and $b \cdots x$ where a and b are the end points.
+We still need to replace P with the three super paths $v \cdots x$, $a \cdots x$, and $b \cdots x$ where a and b are the end points.
 Here we represent P as identifier with which we have associated the pair of points (a, b).
 Further, with P, we associate a list of pointers to all references to P in the top tree, so that we can easily erase all information about P. Since the erasing the information is as quick as inserting it, we can ignore it in the asymptotic analysis of our algorithm.
 Having erased the information about P, we free the identifier for later reuse.